-The night before October 23, 4004 BC, God, you know, THE God, the one and only God, decided to create the universe.
-For the next six literal 24 hour days, God created the sun, moon, stars, planets, earth, animals, insects, fish,and plant life.
-Oh, and don’t forget God’s super-duper,special creation on day six:
+The night before October 23, 4004 BC, God, you know, THE God, the one and only God of the King James Bible, decided to create the universe.
+For the next six literal 24 hour days, God created the sun, moon, stars, planets, earth, animals, insects, fish, and plant life.
+Oh, and don’t forget God’s super-duper, special creation on day six:

 And God said, Let us make man in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.
 So God created man in his own image, in the image of God created he him; male and female created he them.

-Wait a minute…what’s this US thing all about?
+Wait a minute . . . what’s this US thing all about?
 Do I detect polytheism?
 Whoever US is, they created a human man and woman in their image.
-(Genesis 2 says it was the LORD God that created Adam and Eve) After creating Adam and Eve, the God’s closed up their creation shop and went on vacation.
-This October 23rd we will celebrate the 6,019th anniversary of the first day of creation.
+(Genesis 2 says it was the LORD God that created Adam and Eve) After creating Adam and Eve, the Gods closed up their creation shop and went on vacation.
+Next October 23rd we will celebrate the 6,026th anniversary of the first day of creation.
 Time for a new Hallmark card, yes?

-So the LORD God, acting on behalf of the other Gods, evicted Adam and Even from the Garden of Eden.
+So the LORD God, acting on behalf of the other Gods, evicted Adam and Eve from the Garden of Eden.
 Of course, they didn’t want to go.
-After all, they only had one set of clothes.
-But, the LORD God was insistent and he drove them out of the Garden of Eden.
+After all, they only had one set of clothes in their dresser.
+But the LORD God was insistent and he drove them out of the Garden of Eden.
 To make sure that Adam and Eve could not eat from the Tree of Life, the LORD God put a flaming sword that turned every which way near the tree.

-Reading Genesis 1-3 without importing Trinitarian theology into it presents a very different creation story than what countless Evangelicals have been told.
+Reading Genesis 1-3 without importing Trinitarian theology into it presents a very different creation story from that which countless Evangelicals have been told.
 Go back to the text and read it for yourself.
 Is what I have written here plausible?
 On what basis do we say there was just one God?
-Is it not just as plausible to say that there were more than one God, a LORD God and other Gods that were perhaps subservient to him/her?
+Is it not just as plausible to say that there was more than one God, a LORD God, and other Gods that were perhaps subservient to him/her?

 And I am just getting started.
 Go back to the text, take off your Trinitarian, orthodox Christian glasses, and read it again.
 Is my story any less plausible than the one Evangelical children are taught in Sunday school?